uta666XYZ/LastEpochBuilding/README.md

 ## Running
 The current build can be run by running `./runtime/Path{space}of{space}Building{space}for{space}Last{space}Epoch.exe`.

+## Linux support
+For linux, there may be a native support in the future but for now it runs fine with wine

 ## Roadmap
 * Have a selected skill dps correctly computed
 * Work on other stats (ward, ...)